Clone the repository

-Just Prompt is a lightweight Model Control Protocol (MCP) server that provides a unified interface to various Large Language Model (LLM) providers including OpenAI, Anthropic, Google Gemini, Groq, DeepSeek, and Ollama.
-It allows you to easily interact with multiple models through a standardized set of tools.
+Just Prompt is a lightweight MCP (Model Control Protocol) server that provides a unified interface to various Large Language Model providers including OpenAI, Anthropic, Google Gemini, Groq, DeepSeek, and Ollama.
+It allows you to interact with multiple LLMs through a consistent API and compare responses across different models.

 # Clone the repository